HaoEnHsu/semantic-plausibility/README.md

 Basic features of data:

 To Start:
--have train, test, dev in same folder as .py code files -run requirements.txt file by: pip install -r requirements.txt
+- have train, test, dev in same folder as .py code files
+- run requirements.txt file by: pip install -r requirements.txt

 1. Size of dataset.
    - simply run the file, and output prints to terminal.
 Dataset is not that big.